Posted on Leave a comment

 Evidence and Documentation Expected During Audits or Inspections

-During compliance audits or regulatory inspections, financial entities should be prepared to present:
+During audits or inspections, entities should be prepared to provide:

 Best Practices to Demonstrate Ongoing DORA Compliance